-Entrée has not generated any revenue from operations since its incorporation and Entrée anticipates that it will continue to incur operating expenses without revenues until the Joint Venture Property in Mongolia is brought into production or it builds and operates a mine on one or more of its other mineral properties.
-As at June 30, 2015, Entrée had working capital of approximately \$27.3 million.
-Entrée's average monthly operating expenses for the six months ended June 30, 2015, were approximately \$622,000, including exploration, general and administrative expenses and investor relations expenses.
+Entrée has not generated any revenue from operations since its incorporation and Entrée anticipates that it will continue to incur operating expenses without revenues until the Entrée/Oyu Tolgoi JV Property in Mongolia is brought into production or it builds and operates a mine on one or more of its other mineral properties.
+As at December 31, 2015, Entrée had working capital of approximately \$22 million.
+Entrée's average monthly operating expenses for the year ended December 31, 2015, were approximately \$590,000, including exploration, general and administrative expenses and investor relations expenses.
+In efforts to conserve cash reserves, Entrée has made, and continues to make, adjustments to operations including rationalizing land holdings in Mongolia, reducing staff levels in each of Mongolia, Canada and the United States as well as reducing certain other overhead expenditures.
+Certain one-time expenditures related to these reductions are included in the 2015 average monthly operating expense.
+Consequently, Entrée anticipates that average monthly operating expenses for the year ended December 31, 2016 will be lower than such expenditures incurred in the year ended December 31, 2015.